Convergence of spherical averages for actions of Fuchsian Groups: Introduction

 Let $G$ be a finitely generated group with a symmetric set of generators $G_0$.
 For $g\in G$, denote by $|g|$ the length of the shortest word in $G_0$ representing $g$.
 Let $S(n)$ be be the sphere of radius $n$ in $G$:

 Suppose that $G$ acts on a probability space $(X, \mu)$ by measure-preserving transformations $T_g$, $g\in G$.
 For a function $f\in L^1(X,\mu)$ consider spherical averages

-The main result of this paper, Theorem \ref{thm:main} below, gives the almost sure convergence of spherical averages for measure-preserving actions of Fuchsian groups and for $f \in L \log L(X,\mu)$.
+The main result of this paper, Theorem \ref{thm:main} below, gives the almost sure convergence of spherical averages for measure-preserving actions of Fuchsian groups and for $f \in L \log L(X,\mu)$, that is, whenever $\int |f | \log^+ | f |d \mu < \infty$.

-Let $G$ be a Fuchsian group and let $\R$ be a fundamental domain for~$G$.
-The images of $\R$ under the action of $G$ induce a tessellation $\TR=\{g\R:g\in G\}$ of the hyperbolic disc $\DD$.
+Let $G$ be a Fuchsian group and let $\R$ be a fundamental domain for $G$.
+Assume that the sides of $\R$ are paired by a set of elements $G_0 \subset G$.
+As is well known, $G_0$ is a symmetric set of generators for $G$.
+The images of $\R$ under the action of $G$ induce a tessellation $\TR=\{g\R:g\in G\}$ of the hyperbolic disk $\DD$.
 Following~\cite{BowSer}, we say that $\R$ has \emph{even corners} if the geodesic extension of every side of $\R$ is entirely contained in $\TR$, more precisely in the union of boundaries of all domains $g\R\in\TR$.

 Let $v\in\DD$ be a vertex of $\TR$.
 If $\R$ has even corners, then the boundary of $\TR$ in a small neighbourhood of $v$ consists of $n$ geodesic segments intersecting at $v$ and dividing our neighbourhood into $2n$ sectors.
-Write $n=n(v)$ and let $N(\R)$ denote the number of sides of $\R$ inside $\DD$.
+Write $n=n(v)$ and let $N(\R)$ denote the number of sides of $\R$ inside~$\DD$.
 We need the following assumption on $\R$.

-\begin{asm} \begin{enumerate}[itemsep=0pt,label={(\roman*)}] \item $\R$ has even corners, \item One of the following conditions holds for $\R$: \begin{itemize} \item $N(\R)\ge5$, \item $N(\R)=4$ and either $\R$ is non-compact or $\R$ is compact and does not have two opposite vertices $v,v'$ such that $n(v)=n(v')=2$, \item $N(\R)=3$ and $\R$ is non-compact. \end{itemize} \end{enumerate} \end{asm}
+\begin{asm} \quad \begin{enumerate}[itemsep=0pt,label={(\roman*)}] \item $\R$ has even corners, \item One of the following conditions holds for $\R$: \begin{itemize} \item $N(\R)\ge5$, \item $N(\R)=4$ and either $\R$ is non-compact or $\R$ is compact and does not have two opposite vertices $v,v'$ such that $n(v)=n(v')=2$, \item $N(\R)=3$ and $\R$ is non-compact. \end{itemize} \end{enumerate} \end{asm}

-Let $G_0$ be the set of all group elements mapping $\R$ to the domains of $\TR$ having a common side with $\R$.
-As is well known, $G_0$ is a symmetric set of generators for $G$.
-Our main result is the following: